Step-by-Step Guide: How to Pump Gas Efficiently and Safely

 A: Yes, once your teenager has been taught the proper procedures and safety measures, they can pump gas on their own.
 However, it’s essential to make sure they are confident and understand what to do in case of any issues that may arise.

-READ Understanding Measurements: How Many Ounces are in a Pint?
+READ Understanding Measurements: How Much is a Pint in Milliliters?

 Q: At what age can my child legally pump gas?